ivan-kleshnin/unredux/README.md

 Unlike CycleJS, it doesn't hide effects in drivers.
 See docs for more details about our motivations and design decisions.

+Unlike Facebook / Google products, aiming to satisfy enterprise needs, we are and we target smaller companies.
+Down to the *one man bands*.
+[This](https://github.com/angular/angular) is not a code size a single person have time to read.
+So many tradeoffs here are decided in favor of simplicity.

+---

 We propose to start with shallow look at **Examples**.
 If you like what you see there (code layout, clarity, etc) – continue with **Tutorials** or **Docs** before you really start digging into how Examples work.